futurehomeno/fimp-api/README.md

 in   | cmd.time_parameters.set        | int_map    | Sets current time parameters
 out  | evt.time_parameters.report     | int_map    | Time parameters report

+Examples can be found in [Time.md](z-wave/Time.md) in the z-wave folder.

 ### Schedule Entry Service

-This service handles a schedule slot for an user who already has valid user access code (set_code service).
-The year day schedule represents two days, any time apart, where the specified user ID’s code is valid.
+This service handles a schedule slot for an user who already has valid user access code [user_code](#user-code-service) service.
+The [year day schedule](z-wave/User_Code.md#schedule_entry_lock) represents two days, any time apart, where the specified user ID’s code is valid.
 When setting the schedule slot, the start parameters of the time fence needs to occur prior to the stop parameters and the year day schedule is automatically enabled for the identified user.

 Note: Each user can only use one type of scheduling at a time.

-Detailed specification is avaliable on zwave-ad repo under docs folder.
+Detailed specification is avaliable in [User_Code.md](z-wave/User_Code.md) in the z-wave folder.

 #### Service names